TV Buying Guide 2025

 Sound

-Most televisions can’t produce powerful sound like a movie theater.
+Most televisions can’t produce the powerful sound of a movie theater.
 It’s best to use a soundbar or home theater speaker system to watch movies.

 Connectors

 The last thing to look at is connectors and connections.
 There should be enough of them.
-Count the amount of hardware you will connect.
+Count the number of hardware items you will connect.

 You’ll need HDMI 2.0, USB 3.0, and a Wi-Fi receiver that supports a 5 GHz band.

-This type of wireless network is faster than the more typical 2.4 GHz; with it, “heavy” movies in high quality will load smoothly without freezing.
+This Wi-Fi type is faster than the usual 2.4 GHz, allowing high-quality movies to load smoothly without freezing.

 Video Games